Nenjathai Killadhe (2008 film): Critical reception

 Malathi Rangarajan of The Hindu wrote, "Ahathiyan could have made his lead characters less loquacious.
 Be it a story or a character, spontaneity is a prerequisite for it to make an impact.
 Otherwise the narration could look unnatural as it does in Nenjathai Killadhae".
 Cinesouth wrote, "Agathiyan has tried to make another 'Kaadhal Kottai.'
 Because of the dragging screenplay, the love gets punctured".
+Muthu of Kalki praised the acting, music and direction.